leanpress/bike-nantucket-fundraiser/readme.txt

 **Instant Payment Notification**

-Instant Payment Notification or IPN is a secondary measure to ensure that a PayPal donation is recorded by the personal fundraiser.
+Instant Payment Notification or IPN is a secondary measure to ensure that a PayPal donation is recorded by the Bike Nantucket Fundraiser.
 This is used in cases where a donor closes their browser window after submitting a donation but before returning to your site.

 1. Click My Account tab.
 1. Click on Profile.